 Office and communication skills

-Every individual and every company, however large or small, uses Microsoft Office programmes to a certain level, each using them slightly differently.
+Every individual and every company, however large or small, uses Microsoft Office programs to a certain level, each using them slightly differently.
 Familiarity and experience of using every package to an advanced level is unusual and extremely valuable.
 On the first day of their first job OMBS graduates can tackle any system or any task, across any platform, at any level, with confidence and expertise.
 They gain experience of working within teams and communicating with colleagues, customers, clients, partners, as well as competitors.

 Confident and capable